 “There is such a stigma surrounding drug addiction that even if an educated, well-off addict decides to get help, the stigma is quite often too much to bear,” writes Tyson.

-As we wait for the information to be released, one former ice user shares some insights on why it’s so urgent that we talk openly about addiction.
+One former ice user shares some insights on why it’s so urgent that we talk openly about addiction.
 This is Tyson’s story.

 Society seems to have the impression that ice users are the homeless-looking men and women you see on the streets.
 The unemployed, people suffering mental health issues, the picture of someone who is ‘down and out’.